 II.
-Whether Applicant's Proposed Amendment Would Materially Alter the Original Applied-For Mark
+Whether Applicant's Proposed Amendment Would Materially Alter The Original Applied-For Mark that this registered mark appears close to his applied-for mark PROUD TO BE AN AMERICAN on the specimens he provided:

-As a fallback position, Applicant seeks to amend his application to include his registered mark THE LEE GREENWOOD COLLECTION.28 Applicant points out that this registered mark appears close to his applied-for mark GOD BLESS THE USA on the specimens he provided:29
+As a fallback position, Applicant seeks to amend his application to include his registered mark THE LEE GREENWOOD COLLECTION.
+Applicant points out